yx-ma16/readme/README.md

 # Background Information
 The background information includes model explanation and model simplification.
 The part of model explanation introduces the actual neck mechanism, while the part of model simplification abstracts the actual mechanism into a geometric model.
 This simplification facilitates the  process of optimization.
 ## model explanation
+The neck mechanism is a 3-UPU (3-universal-prismatic-universal) parallel manipulator with a passive constraining spherical joint, which consists of a base, a platform, a support pole and three legs.
+The base is fixed and the platform carries the head of the robot.
+The support pole and three legs connect the platform to the base.
+The spherical joint on the support pole guarantees the spherical trajectory of the platform.
+The prismatic joints in the legs serve as actuator of the whole mechanism.

 ## medel simplification
+To carry out optimization, some simplifications are necessary.

 # Main Function Instruction